-Formative weekly and monthly benchmark assessments will be administered by the teacher along with summative mathematics quarterly assessments.
-Generated data will be used to redirect classroom instruction and to create flexible tutorials using Edusoft and the 2006 FCAT Mathematics test.
+Formative weekly and monthly benchmark assessments will be administered by the teacher along with summative mathematics interim assessments.
+Generated data will be used to redirect classroom instruction and to create flexible tutorials using Edusoft, acaletics, on-target reviews and the 2007 FCAT Mathematics test.